verabruzzese/bayesian-salary-analysis/README.md

 This project applies Bayesian statistics to analyze salary patterns for data scientists worldwide.
 The goal is to understand how experience, company size, remote work, and geographic location influence salaries.

 ## Methods
-- Exploratory Data Analysis (EDA) on raw and log-transformed salaries
+- Exploratory data analysis on raw and log-transformed salaries
 - Correlation and ANOVA analyses
 - Mixed-effects modeling treating company location as a random effect
 - Bayesian hierarchical modeling using **NIMBLE** in R